For tutorials on how to use the new Gutenberg content editor, go here:

 - List item 3

 - etc …

-10. Ordered list – Choose this button to create an ordered list, e.g.:
+10. Ordered list – Select this menu button to turn your selected text block into an ordered list, e.g.:

 - List item 1

 - List item 3